pushcx/opinionated-forum/README.markdown

 ## TODO

- - create logged_in?, admin?, is_current_user? view helpers
+ - do todo in TopicsController#show action
  - replace last of erb with haml
  - Mark some tags as usable only by admins
  - Admin: option to split topics